abacusorg/zeldovich-PLT/README.md

 initial state, and each thread uses that plane's RNG when operating on it.

-Version 1 of the code used GSL's Mersenne Twister (which does not support jump-ahead0.
+Version 1 of the code used GSL's Mersenne Twister (which does not support jump-ahead).
 This is actually our only GSL dependency, so the code could be compiled without GSL if one didn't care about Version 1 support.

 ## PLT eigenmodes